1. Introduction To This Page

-2. Dr. Immerman Offers Expert Witness Services
+2. Dr. Immerman Retires From Offering Expert Witness Services

 3. Rebuttal Reports to Low Speed Impact Experts from Biodynamic Research Corporation (BRC) and Local Arizona Defense Experts

-ACS now supplies expert reports to rebut defense low speed impact experts Joseph Peles, PhD, Robert Anderson and out of state experts from Biodynamic Research Corporation (BRC), San Antonio, TX (www.brconline.com) including Richard A. Allnutt, MD, Mph, MS, Karyn J. Ayers, MD, Mph, C.E.
+ACS did supply expert reports to rebut defense low speed impact experts Joseph Peles, PhD, Robert Anderson and out of state experts from Biodynamic Research Corporation (BRC), San Antonio, TX (www.brconline.com) including Richard A. Allnutt, MD, Mph, MS, Karyn J. Ayers, MD, Mph, C.E.
 “Ted” Bain, B.Eng., MD, Robert D. Banks, B.Eng., MD, James V. Benedict, PhD, MD, Alfred P. Bowles Ii, MD, Joseph M. Cormier, PhD, PE, James R. Funk, PhD, PE, Richard M. Harding, BSc, Mb Bs, PhD, Thomas M. McNish, MD, Mph, Amy L. Mumbower, MD, James H. Raddin Jr., MD, Sm, William R. “Mike” Scott, PhD, Harry L. Smith, PhD, MD, Jeffrey Wirth, M.S., P.E.
 Call or email Dr. Immerman at aimmerman1@cox.net and (602) 368-9496 for more information.

 BIODYNAMIC RESEARCH CORPORATION (BRC) ORIGINALLY WAS LARGELY FUNDED BY STATE FARM INSURANCE COMPANY INDICATING POTENTIAL CONFLICT OF INTEREST